folsomcp/specpolFlow/Restructure.md

     * [later] Add a split order class function (see cleanMask.py split_order or Colin's normplot)
     * [later] Add a little wrapper that takes a wavelength (and a range?), cut a line, put in an lsd object and calls lsd.rvfit.

- [ ] Colin need to check the \n in the reading of the header to see whether a \n is needed or not when writing the header back in a .s file
+ [x ] Colin need to check the \n in the reading of the header to see whether a \n is needed or not when writing the header back in a .s file

- [ ] Would be better is the converters read other format file, create a spectrum object and write it back with the class.save method.
+ [ ] Would be better is the converters reading other format file, create a spectrum object and write it back with the class.save method.

 -> read_spectrum()
-    [ ] Right now is only works with the full polarization parameters.
+    [x] Right now is only works with the full polarization parameters.
 Colin will add some functionality for a 2 column version (just wave and flux)